afontenot/pyweight/docs/md/Technical Concepts.md

 point of the previous one, resulting in a consistent over-estimate of the amount of weight lost.

-Rather, Pyweight takes a more sophisticated approach.
+Rather, PyWeight takes a more sophisticated approach.
 We fit a spline to the user's entire weight history.
 Specifically, we choose a linear spline with knots at each of the period endpoints, and fitting done with least squares.
 This mirrors the behavior of a linear regression,